 In the example below, we can see @ColeandMarmalade [1.28M subscribers] have featured their Teespring store link at the top of their profile.

 Utilize Twitter’s 280 character limit to create short and snappy tweets that engage your audience.
 Keep in mind, tweets that include photos or videos get around 35% more retweets, which is perfect for promoting your merch.
 Hashtags are also a great way of making your tweets personal, as well as increasing their discoverability.

 What makes a good promotional tweet?

-- Always include a link to your store when sharing your products online.
+- Include a link to your store or a listing page when sharing your products online.

 - Always include visual content in your posts—whether it be a photo wearing your product, a lifestyle mockup, product design, gif or video.

 - Use relevant hashtags, for example ‘#newmerch #merchdesign #newdesign’

 In this example @JennyLorenzo [186K subscribers] used images featuring mockups of her new merch.
 We can see she’s included a link to the listing where people can purchase the product, as well as relevant hashtags.

 As @quietcoolkid [184K subscribers] is a blogger, many of her fans enjoy seeing her outfits–so sharing photos of herself wearing a merch sample is an effective promotional tactic.